You need a Cervical Screening Test if:

 I’m gay, lesbian or bisexual

-HPV infection (the primary cause of cervical cancer) is transmitted through direct genital skin-to-skin contact, so even if you’ve only had sex with women, you are still at risk of being infected with HPV.
+HPV infection (the primary cause of cervical cancer) is transmitted through direct genital skin-to-skin contact, so even if you have had sex with only women, you are still at risk of being infected with HPV.

 I don’t identify as female